How to Implement OKRs? The 4 Guiding Rules

 The Objectives and Key Results framework facilitates setting measurable goals and helps you evaluate their outcomes; it's a way to narrow down efforts according to the right priorities.
 Its purpose is to support your efforts toward reaching your goals which should be aligned with your strategic vision.

 But don't forget that OKRs do not replace your strategy.
-For a successful implementation, you need to have a wider strategic direction that people are already familiar with.
+For a successful implementation, you need a wider strategic direction that people are already familiar with.
 You can then think of the OKRs framework as the driving force that helps you turn strategic goals into continuous wins that move your company forward.

 The strength of OKRs is that they enable you to define measurable goals and communicate them across business units.
 This empowers teams and departments to define further their OKRs, contributing to your company vision.